Image Optimization for Mobile-First Websites

 Lazy Loading for Performance Gains

-Image CDN and Delivery Optimization
+Image CDN and Delivery Optimisation

-Optimizing Alt Text for Mobile SEO
+Optimising Alt Text for Mobile SEO

 Structuring Images for AI and Multimodal Search

-Common Mobile Image Optimization Mistakes
+Common Mobile Image Optimisation Mistakes

 Measuring Performance Improvements